alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 		<dd>By default Jupyter allows the use of in-browser terminals.
 This setting simply disables that functionality, this does not make the server more secure, since everything that could otherwise be done in a terminal can be done in a notebook.</dd>
 	</dl>

-	For more detailed information about Jupyter configuration settings, refer to the [official documentation](https://jupyter-notebook.readthedocs.io/en/stable/config.html)
+	For more configuration options and a more detailed explanation of the above mentioned options, refer to the [official documentation](https://jupyter-notebook.readthedocs.io/en/stable/config.html)

 	7. Return to your **command shell** and navigate to the inside of the **Notebooks** folder located in the **root** of the **KEEP Training** project
 	```